 University of Stavanger, West Norway

-Energy, Reservoir and Earth Sciences - Master of Science Degree Programme
+Energy, Reservoir and Earth Sciences, Master of Science Degree Programme

 Do you want to lead in the future energy transition?

-The energy sector requires professionals who understand the intricacies and importance of transitioning to a sustainable energy mix.
+The energy sector requires engineers who understand the intricacies and importance of transitioning to a sustainable energy mix.
 A combined education in geosciences and reservoir engineering will prepare you to be a critical part of the future low-carbon world.

-This program will prepare you for a career in subsurface production and storage of energy (e.g. gas, geothermal) and waste (e.g. CO2).
+This MSc program will prepare you for a career in subsurface production and storage of energy (e.g. gas, geothermal) and waste (e.g. CO2).
 You will apply leading-edge technology to real-world scenarios in a fast-paced and international environment.
 This MSc program, full-time over two-years, will cover in-depth topics from geology, fluid flow in porous media, CO2 disposal, increased oil recovery, energy transitions, and decision-making.

 Entry requirements